lukewilliams16/quant-trading-strategies/README.md

 Level 4 – Proprietary Multi-Dimensional Signal Optimization

-This is the most advanced stage, utilizing higher-order derivatives and second-order momentum analysis to identify subtle shifts in market dynamics before they become apparent.
-The strategy incorporates adaptive, multi-layered filters to optimize entry and exit points based on real-time market conditions, providing a robust and flexible response to volatile market movements.
-(Currently under private development and not yet publicly shared.)
+This is the most advanced iteration of the strategy, using higher-order derivatives and second-order momentum analysis to spot early market shifts and optimize trades.
+It adapts to changing market conditions using dynamic, multi-faceted filters for greater precision.
+(Note: This strategy is not publicly available as it is actively used for real-time trading.)

-Technologies Used
+Technologies Used:

 Python

 Pandas